 Aside from being a nuisance, a leak can cause substantial damage to framing, wall and floor finishes, personal property and, as we have recently learned, can be the source of life threatening toxic mold.
 Consequently, a leak should never be taken for granted and preventive maintenance – caulking, painting, roofing, flashing, etc. — should be performed on a regular basis to avoid such a problem from occurring.

 A basement is particularly vulnerable to leaks due to its location below grade.
 Water takes the path of least resistance, thus, making its way into a basement through the walls and floor.

 A basement is a lot like a boat – in a perfect world the interior should remain dry — but rarely does — and the most effective means of waterproofing is done from the exterior.
 The difference is that a boat can be hauled out of the water and repaired.
 Waterproofing basement walls after the fact is possible, but is generally not practical.
-It is costly and can require major excavation and removal or disruption of porches, patios, decks, walkways and landscaping.
+It is costly and can require major excavation services and removal or disruption of porches, patios, decks, walkways and landscaping.